 What to See Along the Way

-As you approach the Four Corners from other parts of Colorado, your route will likely take you past the towns of Durango — the departure point for the Durango & Silverton Narrow Gauge Railroad — Mancos, Cortez and Towaoc, where the Ute Mountain Casino is located.
+As you approach the Four Corners from other parts of Colorado, your route will likely take you past the towns of Durango — the departure point for the Durango & Silverton Narrow Gauge Railroad — Mancos, Cortez and Towaoc, where the Ute Mountain Casino Hotel is located.

 You can also drive the San Juan Skyway, a 236-mile loop on which you’ll encounter breathtaking views of massive peaks and national forest.
 Travel through mountain towns like Durango, Ouray, Telluride and Silverton for a taste of the mining era in the late 1800s.